syncfusion-content/java-file-format-docs/java-file-formats/Installation/configure-to-download-syncfusion-java-packages-from-gradle.md

 ---
 title: Configure to download Syncfusion Java packages from Gradle | Syncfusion
-description: This section illustrate how to Download JAR from Gradle.
+description: This section illustrate how to Download JAR from Gradle
 platform: java-file-formats
 control: general
 documentation: UG